Site Summary

 How to Choose a Nursing Home

 Choosing a nursing home can cause a lot of anxiety and feelings of guilt for families.
-The decision to place a family member under the care of a nursing home facility is usually made when health and/or mental capabilities have declined and the family is no longer able to sufficiently care for their loved one.
-It is imperative to do your homework when choosing a nursing home facility to avoid any instances of foreseeable abuse, neglect, and death that continue to be reported within nursing home facilities nationwide everyday.
+Most often the decision has been made for a nursing home because of health or mental declines and the family cannot give them the proper care necessary.
+With all the horror stories of abuse, neglect, and death in nursing homes, choosing the right facility must be accompanied with doing your homework.
 By involving your loved one in the decision-making process it will help build acceptance with this major change.
 Read More...

 Nursing Home Resident’s Rights